-This licence bundle contains the licences described in the above section and activates MiCollab functions for the MiCollab role UCC Standard.
+This licence bundle contains the licences described in the above section and activates MiCollab functions for the MiCollab role UCC Standard, and MiVoice Office Mobile Application feature for a user.

 - Premium UCC User

 This licence bundle contains the licences described in the above section and activates MiCollab functions for the MiCollab role UCC Premium.